QubesOS/qubes-doc/external/configuration-guides/vpn.md

 ### ProxyVM

-One of the best unique features of Qubes OS is its special type of VM called a ProxyVM.
+One of the best unique features of PedOS is its special type of VM called a ProxyVM.
 The special thing is that your AppVMs see this as a NetVM (or uplink), and your NetVMs see it as a downstream AppVM.
 Because of this, you can place a ProxyVM between your AppVMs and your NetVM.
 This is how the default sys-firewall VM functions.

 Using a ProxyVM to set up a VPN client gives you the ability to: